DivineLeafBird/divineleafbird/README.md

 ### Hi there, I am Kassim Yahya! :wave:
-I'm a Junior Software Engineer with a passion for building web and mobile applications.
-My technology stack consists of MongoDB, Express.js, React.js, Node.js and React Native.
+I'm a Junior Software Engineer passionate about building web and mobile applications.
+My technology stack consists of MongoDB, PostgreSQL, MySQL Express.js, React.js, Node.js, Next.js, React Native, Expo and EAS.
 I also have experience in IT support and UX design.
 ### 🔭 I’m currently working on...

-- Building responsive web applications with React
+- Building responsive web applications with React and Next.js
 - Developing mobile applications with React Native
 - Exploring backend development with Node.js